Hopefully, I won't have to do much in the way of editing, but I'll smoosh these together.

 A phenomenal change in the way things are done.

-Another partner that we um haven't signed the, you know, we haven't signed the actual contract yet, but they're very excited.
+Another partner that we haven't signed the, you know, we haven't signed the actual contract yet, but they're very excited.

 We're very excited.

-We are well on to multiple meetings with the very, very top.
+We're well on to multiple meetings with the very, very top.

 Several trillion dollars.

-Okay, over one trillion, so you know it's not one of them.
+So you know it's not one of them.

 Several trillion dollars.

-Now you can trade this JUTS um assuming that you know it passes most of the analysts, you know, we create a token, we decided we will actually tokenize it and list it.
+Now you can trade this Jots, assuming that it passes most of the analysts.

 I know it annoys the crap out of me.

-It does with me too.
+It does me too.

-And things like access to source code.
+And things like access to, you know, source code.

-So maybe I need to just you know desensitize myself.
+So maybe I need to just, you know, desensitize myself.

-But you understand what level verification is looking at um work on, and we're willing to partner with many exchanges.
+But you understand what level of Veritasium we're looking at work on.

-Um we don't compete with exchanges, we actually accent the ability of exchanges.
+We actually accent the ability of exchanges.

-But since we're doing this and we have these powerful partners, we will list um all digital assets and we will expand the universe of digital assets past simple platform tokens, past simple um cryptographic style entity tokens into the entire world.
+But since we're doing this and we have these powerful partners, we will list all digital assets and we will expand the universe of digital assets past simple platform tokens, past simple cryptographic style entity tokens into the entire world.

 Extremely efficiency with extremely low cost, low friction, maximum transparency, zero counterparty risk, zero credit risk.